GECH - General Evolutionary Computation and Hybrids

 Emma Hart

-Edinburgh Napier University
+Edinburgh Napier University, UK

 UFMG, Brazil | webpage

-Gisele Pappa is an Associate Professor in the Computer Science Department at UFMG, Brazil.
+Gisele Pappa is a Full Professor in the Computer Science Department at UFMG, Brazil.
 Her main research interests are the intersection of the areas of machine learning and evolutionary computation, with a special interest in genetic programming and its applications in classification and regression tasks.
 She has also been actively researching the use of EAs for automated machine learning, focusing on applications for health data and also fraud detection.